 When you launch a cluster, you have the option to specify a region, Availability Zone (based on EC2 Subnet), and a Spot Price, which is displayed for each Availability Zone in the Bid Price tooltip in the console.
 Amazon EMR launches all of the instance groups in the Availability Zone chosen by Amazon EMR based on acceptance of a bid price specified.
 You can also select the Availability Zone into which your cluster launches by selecting an EC2 Subnet.
 If you select a subnet, the Bid Price tooltip will indicate this by underlining the corresponding row of Availability Zone with Spot Price.

-Because of fluctuating Spot Prices between Availability Zones, selecting the Availability Zone with the lowest initial price (or allowing Amazon EMR to select it for you) might not result in the lowest price for the life of the cluster.
+Because of fluctuating Spot Prices between Availability Zones, selecting the Availability Zone with the lowest initial price might not result in the lowest price for the life of the cluster.
 For optimal results, you should study the history of Availability Zone pricing before choosing the Availability Zone for your cluster.

 All instance groups in a cluster are launched into a single Availability Zone, regardless of whether they are on-demand or Spot Instances.
 The reason for using a single Availability Zone is additional data transfer costs and performance overhead make running instance groups in multiple Availability Zones undesirable.